syncfusion-content/maui-docs/MAUI/Switch/states.md

 ## Disabled Indeterminate

 The disabled indeterminate state can be enabled when you need to display the work progress.
-The below code example demonstrates loading the switch in disabled indeterminate state by setting [`IsOn`] property value as null and `IsEnabled` property as false.
+The below code example demonstrates loading the switch in disabled indeterminate state by setting the `IsOn` property value as null and the `IsEnabled` property as false.

 {% tabs %}